Mathematics (with Foundation Year)

 - Key fact:

-You will learn how to process and analyse data, using industry-standard mathematical and statistical software in our well-equipped computer labs.
-In order to inform your career choices, we arrange regular presentations from visiting professionals.
+Learn to process and evaluate data using industry-standard mathematical and statistical software in our well-equipped computer labs.

 - Foundation Mathematical Structures